 Would you like to showcase your talents in the Subiaco Town Centre?
 Why not apply to do some busking!

 Busking involves providing entertainment in various forms such as dancing, singing, miming, puppetry, playing an instrument or reciting in a public place for voluntary donations.
 This could be a great way to develop your confidence and skills in performance, while earning yourself some extra cash.

 You can easily adapt your busking hours to be flexible and fit around your existing work or study commitments.
 There is no cost for an application to busk within the City of Subiaco, however all street entertainers must apply for a permit and make sure to remain within the guidelines.
-Download a copy of the street entertainment application form (PDF 198KB).
+Apply for a permit online or download a copy of the form below and return it to the city.

-Find out the answers to frequently asked questions by downloading the busking and street entertainment fact sheet (PDF 667KB).
-If you have any questions or need assistance with your application, please contact the city’s Youth Officer on 9237 9222 or firstname.lastname@example.org
+Find out the answers to frequently asked questions by downloading the busking and street entertainment fact sheet.
+If you have any questions or need assistance with your application, please contact the city’s Youth Officer on 9237 9222 or email@example.com

 The city coordinates several youth participation awards throughout the year.
 Whatever your skills may be – education, community services or the arts – the city provides an avenue for your talents to be recognised.
 Our awards include:

 Visit the individual award pages for more information and to find out how to enter.